margaretstorey/startup2024/milestone 2 - release candidate.md

 - Present a clear product page considering a potential final user (e.g., include screenshots of how they will be using your application).
 - Please read [this document carefully](https://docs.google.com/document/d/1xppHNvDtQkChSqaZQI7FCG5J9GSH-iyi/edit?usp=sharing&ouid=100275977608446609845&rtpof=true&sd=true) (additional details on project documentation and the teaching team expectations).

+### Customer/user feedback

+As part of your presentation, and with details in your GitHub site, please provide details on the customer/user feedback you received, and how you went about getting this feedback.

 ### Some general advice